-General Remarks The property was found to be in a good condition for its with age and type with a number of modernisation works completed in recent years.
-The fields to the rear of the property have been zoned for planning.
-The property has been extended twice circa 2011.
-A summer house has been erected in the garden grounds along with an external WC.
+General Remarks The property was found to be in condition requiring some works of repair and maintenance.
+See Essential Repairs section below.
+Patio doors have been installed within the last five years.
+The property was extended in excess of thirty years ago.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
 Drainage is to a septic tank.
 It is assumed that the tank is registered with SEPA.
 The position regarding age, location, condition and maintenance history should be clarified.
-ADDITIONAL ACCOMMODATION:- Utility Room and Conservatory.
-Essential Repairs None.

-Retention recommended?
-Yes
+The roof is timber framed, pitched and clad with corrugated iron.
+Essential Repairs The main walls are of non-traditional timber sleeper construction and timber lath and roughcast construction.
+There is evidence of woodworm infestation.
+A timber and damp specialist should be employed to carry out a full inspection over the entire subjects whilst thereafter advising on the condition of the original timber framing and any necessary remedial works which should be completed to a guaranteed standard.
+Estimated cost of essential repairs £ Estimate Retention recommended?
+X Yes No Amount £ Full